Visyond/website-hugo/site/content/pricings/pricing-page.md

             - title: Integrations
               tooltip: >-
                 Integrate your existing systems with Visyond.
-            - title: Customizations
+            - title: White labeling
-              tooltip: Maintain your brand identity when serving clients.
+              tooltip: White label the platform, and maintain your brand identity when serving your clients.
             - title: On-premise installation
               tooltip: Install Visyond on your server.
           planCardIcon: /img/pricing/ENTERPRISE.png